42.7-metres Statue of Lord Murugan is the tallest in the world

 Attractions in Kuala:

 There are so many things to do in Kuala, but we had limited time, so we had to be selective.
 I was sad to not have been able to see the Sultan Abdul Samad building, but next time.
 The attractions we did get to see are below.

 The Petronas Twin Towers are the city’s iconic symbols and at 1,483 feet tall it makes them the tallest twin structures in the world.
 They are 558 feet above the ground.

 “We travel not to escape life but for life not to escape us.”

 Batu Caves is a must when in Malaysia.
-It has a series of caves and temples inside, but you have to climb a steep flight of 272 steps to get to reach the top, but it is worth it.
-I would recommend wearing your best sneakers and make sure your outfit for that day is comfortable.
+It has a series of caves and temples inside, but you have to climb a steep flight of 272 steps to reach the top, but it is worth it.
+I recommend wearing your best sneakers and making sure your outfit for that day is comfortable.

 Entrance to the top.
 The day you visit the caves you can skip leg day

 Tip: There are a lot of naughty monkeys and cute birds.
 The birds make for a beautiful picture.